SylviaOne/Repo-hub/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## How do you make Lady Gaga cry?
+Poker face.